deepthawtz/duncan/README.md

-  deploy      Deploy an application env         Manage Consul key/values (ENV vars) for an app list        List applications secrets     Manage Vault secrets (ENV vars) for an app scale       Scale an app process version     Print the version of duncan
+  deploy      Deploy an application env         Manage Consul key/values (ENV vars) for an app list        List applications run         run a one-off process inside a remote container scale       Scale an app process secrets     Manage Vault secrets (ENV vars) for an app version     Print the version of duncan
 ```